jamesra77/eCommerceFrontend/README.md

-Frontend for eCommerce store front code-along based on project 6 in this YouTube video https://www.youtube.com/watch?v=SDZk34mh7wM&t=18779s
+Frontend for eCommerce store front code-along based on project 6 in this YouTube tutorial https://www.youtube.com/watch?v=SDZk34mh7wM&t=18779s

+Based on React and Bootstrap